 UK Parliament Logo

 English conservatism hampered logo changes for a long time.
-The decision to rebrand was made only when the image lost relevance and there were doubts about the emblem’s meaning and belonging.
+The decision to rebrand was made only after the image lost relevance and doubts arose about the emblem’s meaning and belonging.
 However, even during the renovation, they tried to preserve the original appearance as much as possible.

 The image remained practically unchanged.
-However, we rounded the chain links and sharpened the lower spears of the lattice.
+However, we rounded the chain links and sharpened the lower lattice spears.
 These changes reflected the reforms and renewals that had taken place in the House of Lords over the previous years, allowing Parliament to work faster.

 A signature indicating logo ownership was added to the right of the emblem.
-The name of the UK Parliament was arranged in two levels, reducing the length of the composition and making it more harmonious.
+The name of the UK Parliament was arranged into two levels, reducing the composition’s length and making it more harmonious.

 The abbreviation UK (United Kingdom) is in the first line.
 The word Parliament is below, smaller in size and with soft, rounded letters.
-This demonstrates the importance of England’s interests, and Parliament only serves and obeys these interests.
+This demonstrates the importance of England’s interests, and Parliament serves and obeys them.

 The placement of the primary image on the left indicates that history is in the past and that a renewed Parliament is moving forward.